DikshaAcharya/Skull_King_Game_Analysis/README.md

 ## Author

-This project was built by Diksha Acharya as part of the course on "Visualisation des données" in the University of Lausanne given by professor Isaac Pante.
+This project was built by Diksha Acharya as part of the course on "Visualisation des données" in the University of Lausanne, given by professor Isaac Pante (SLI, Lettres, UNIL).
 Date of the conclusion of the project: June 2024.

 ## Acknowledgement
 A big thank you to the players of the Skull King Game for their participation and data, to the professor for invaluable supervision, and to the users for their constructive inputs.
 These contributions have been essential to in imporving this project.